Three generations of women preparing healthy food together in their kitchen.

 live more.

-Literally, that’s the recipe — according to decades of studies that document the ways that excessive drinking harms our bodies and brains.
+Literally, that’s the recipe.
+Decades of research show that excessive drinking harms our bodies and brains.
 On the flip side, when we drink less, we avoid a lot of pain.
-Not just fewer headaches and hangovers, but a lower risk of serious long-term health problems like cancer, heart disease and depression.11
+It's not just fewer headaches and hangovers.
+Drinking less means a lower risk of serious long-term health problems.
+That includes cancer, heart disease and depression.3

 Excessive drinking can affect:

-An illustrated male and female with callout circles to: prostate, colon, heart, head and neck, sleep, liver, brain and breasts
+An illustrated male and female with circles surrounding them containing icons of: the prostate, colon, heart, head and neck, a moon and stars, brain, a bra, and liver.

 Illustration of prostate

-Prostate: Drinking alcohol raises your risk of prostate cancer.12
+Prostate: Drinking alcohol may raise your risk of prostate cancer.9

 Illustration of colon

-Colon: Drinking alcohol raises your risk of developing colorectal cancer.14
+Colon: Drinking alcohol raises your risk of developing colorectal cancer.9

 Illustration of heart

-Heart: Binge drinking puts you at higher risk for high blood pressure, strokes and heart disease.13
+Heart: Binge drinking puts you at higher risk for certain conditions.
+These include high blood pressure, strokes and heart disease.10

-Illustration of man's head and neck in profile
+Illustration of a person's head and neck in profile

-Head and neck: Regular heavy drinking raises your risk for developing cancers of the head and neck, including mouth, throat, voice box and esophagus.14
+Head and neck: Regular heavy drinking raises your risk for developing certain cancers.
+These include cancer of the mouth, throat, voice box and esophagus.9

 Illustration of liver

-Liver: Excessive drinking contributes to three types of liver disease: fatty liver, alcohol-related hepatitis and cirrhosis.15
+Liver: Excessive drinking contributes to liver cancer.
+It also contributes to three types of liver disease.
+These are fatty liver disease, alcohol-related hepatitis and cirrhosis.13

 Does drinking any amount of alcohol increase your health risks?

-Many factors can affect your risk for these and other health harms including age, medication you’re taking, pregnancy or gender.
+Many factors can affect your health risks.
+These include age, medication you’re taking, pregnancy or gender.
 For some people, drinking any alcohol is too much.
-In general, any decrease in the amount of alcohol you drink will lower your risk of cancer and other harms.24
+In general, any decrease in the amount of alcohol you drink will lower your risk of cancer and other harms.18

-Talk with your health care provider to understand more about your personal risk, and visit our resources page for support to drink less.
+If you are concerned, talk with your health care provider.
+They can help you understand more about your personal risk.
+Visit our resources page to find support to drink less.

 How are alcohol and cancer linked?

-Alcohol is classified as a Group 1 carcinogen, meaning it is known to cause cancer.
-After drinking alcohol, the body breaks it down into acetaldehyde, a chemical that damages your DNA and prevents your body from repairing that damage.
+Alcohol is a Group 1 carcinogen.
+That means it is known to cause cancer.
+After you drink alcohol, your body breaks it down into acetaldehyde.
+Acetaldehyde is a chemical that damages your DNA.
+It also prevents your body from repairing that damage.
 With the DNA damaged, a cell can begin growing out of control and create a cancer tumor.

-Because alcohol is a carcinogen, lower levels of drinking can also be harmful even if you don’t feel drunk.25
+Lower levels of drinking can also be harmful, even when you don’t feel drunk.9

 Excessive drinking affects all of us

-You don’t have to drink a lot or at all to be affected by excessive drinking.
-Children, families, communities all pay the costs.
-Excessive drinking also costs Oregon $4.8 billion per year, including lost earnings for workers and revenue for businesses, health care expenses, criminal justice costs, and car crashes.
-That’s $1,100 for every person in Oregon.21
+You don’t have to drink to feel the effects of excessive drinking.
+Children, families, and communities all pay the costs.
+Excessive drinking costs Oregon $4.8 billion per year.
+That's $1,100 for every person in the state.14 The costs include lost earnings for workers and lost revenue for businesses.
+They also include health care expenses, criminal justice costs, and car crashes.